Documentation

 $ systemctl enable grax.service; systemctl start grax.service;

-At this point, the GRAX app reads the configuration secrets with the old key and writes them with the new key on first boot.
+At this point, the GRAX Application reads the configuration secrets with the old key and writes them with the new key on first boot.
 It is not necessary to remove the SECRET_STORE_BASE_PREV value from the configuration file.
-If you desire the removal of the old value, you can do so after the GRAX app has been started successfully for two minutes; stop the services, update the .env, and start the services again.
+If you desire the removal of the old value, you can do so after the GRAX Application has been started successfully for two minutes; stop the services, update the .env, and start the services again.